New York Child Visitation Lawyers

 Establishing visitation and making changes to your parenting time schedule

-As children grow, the best parenting time schedule might change.
+As children grow, the parenting time schedule might change.
 A parent might move or have a job change that makes it more practical to follow a different visitation schedule.
 A young child might need frequent contact with both parents, while an older child might prefer fewer changes and longer periods of time with each parent.

 If there’s a change of circumstances since the last order, you can ask the court to change the schedule.
-If you can show the court how things have changed, the court will look at the circumstances of the case in order to determine if it’s best for the children to have the change in schedule.
+If you can show the court how things have changed, the court will look at the circumstances of the case in order to determine if it’s for the children to have the change in schedule.
 In most cases, the court will order that each parent should have at least some time with the child.

 Why work with an attorney